Main Office Hours

 Monday – Thursday: 9:00 am – 5:00 pm

 Friday: 8:00 am – 12:00 pm

 The Adult Education Career Pathways Program at Savannah Technical College is designed to assist you in learning the basic and 21st century skills you need to find and succeed in the career you want.
-Beyond just English and a GED test, we want to provide for you a pathway to college and career readiness.
+Beyond just English and a high school equivalency test, we want to provide for you a pathway to college and career readiness.

 Frequently Asked Questions

 1. How do I sign up for GED® classes?

 2. How do I sign up to take the GED® test?